-The best way is to email the supervisor of midwives email@example.com..
+The best way is to email the supervisor of midwives on email@example.com..

-If you wish to speak to someone directly then please call King’s main switchboard on 020 3299 9000 and ask for the supervisor of midwives, who is on-call 24 hours a day.
+To speak to someone directly call King’s main switchboard on 020 3299 9000 and ask for the supervisor of midwives, who is on-call 24 hours a day.

-The UK's regulator of midwives, the Nursing & Widwifery Council, has further information about how the supervisor of midwives can help you.
+The UK's regulator of midwives, the Nursing and Midwifery Council, has further information about how the supervisor of midwives can help you.

-You can also download its information leaflet on how to can get advice on your midwifery care and the support the supervisor of midwives provides.
+You can also download its information leaflet about how to get advice on your midwifery care and support the supervisor of midwives provides.